miraskab/kokomi/README.md

 </div>
 ```

 Meanwhile, in CSS, all the table heads stand atop, whilst all the table item elements are assigned to the same to the same grid area.
-Normally, this would make them all overlap, but by hiding all but, it is possible to achieve a table with several table heads, pressing each one of which makes a corresponding item to appear.
+Normally, this would make them all overlap, but by hiding all but one, it is possible to achieve a table with several table heads, pressing each one of which makes a corresponding item to appear.
 ```css
 #talents .table-item {
     grid-area: talents-item;